Simplicity S65 Cordless Multi-Use Review

 Edge cleaning

-Here’s the before and after shot with the multi-floor LED.
+Here’s the before-and-after shot with the multi-floor LED.

 And the soft roller.